Missouri Licensed HARP Refinance Lender: 877-762-2167

 Underwater homeowners have a greater opportunity to take advantage of today's best interest rates since many of the penalities and challenges associated with refinancing out of a higher LTV loans have been removed.

-Known as HARP 2.0, HARP 3.0, DU Refi Plus or the Obama Refinance Program #MyRefi, the Home Affordable Refinance Program is designed to assist Missouri homeowners in refinancing their mortgage when the value of their home has declined, making traditional refinancing no longer an option.
+Known as HARP 2.0, HARP 3.0, DU Refi Plus or the Obama Refinance Program #MyRefi, the Home Affordable Refinance Program is designed to assist homeowners in refinancing their mortgage when the value of their home has declined, making traditional refinancing no longer an option.

 HARP stands for the Home Affordable Refinance Program, which is a government loan program that was recently updated to help more people who have underwater mortgages.

 Since many homeowners were caught in a time period of rapidly declining property values, there was a need to create a refinancing opportunity for those that lost significant value in their properties but made their mortgage payments on time.

 Refinancing your mortgage through the Obama Administration's HARP program will could help you save hundreds of dollars on monthly payments or obtain a more secure loan program, regardless of how much your home will appraise for.

 For help checking to see if your loan is eligible for HARP, CLICK HERE, or feel free to call us at 888-627-6802 to speak directly with a Missouri licensed HARP lender about your refinance options for your Warrensburg underwater mortgage.

 Bottom Line - The HARP program that is specifically tailored for borrowers suffering from negative equity does not have the same set of requirements or criteria as traditional or conventional loans.